 I was waiting for someone outside Madison Square Garden one day and there was a lot of pedestrian traffic along Seventh Ave.
-Of course, this is a busy area and there’s often a lot of activity, but this seemed different, especially when I noticed a lot of police – and a lot of them with automatic weapons.
+Of course, this is a busy area and there’s often a lot of activity, but this seemed different, especially when I noticed a lot of police – and a lot of police with automatic weapons.
 I got suspicious.

 Then, I noticed about a dozen camera crews in the vicinity, most from foreign nations.

-Was trump coming back to New York for the weekend even though about 8 million people here can’t stand him?
+Was trump coming back to New York for the weekend even though about 8 or 9 million people here can’t stand him?
 Maybe a conference of some sort was scheduled?
 Then, I heard a broadcaster from Azteca TV doing a piece a few feet away from me.
 His Spanish was spoken so quickly I only understood a word or two in each sentence.
 Then I clearly heard “Paul McCartney.”
 I looked up at the Garden marquee and saw:

 The Grammies Sunday January 28